 Psychodynamic therapy is about trying to understand and resolve psychological conflict and difficulties by getting to the roots of a problem.
 During periods of crisis or loss – and sometimes for no immediately apparent reason – issues that have not been resolved in the past can resurface and cause distress in the present.
 Exploring the past, as well as gaining a clear understanding of what is going on for you as an individual right now, can together help to shed light on how to move forward .

-Therapy provides a confidential space in which you can talk openly about your situation in a way that you often cannot do with family or friends, and in which we can reflect together on your experience and face the feelings involved.
-At times it may be necessary to face painful feelings in order to bring about a deeper healing.
-Therapy is not about giving advice or trying to cheer you up.
-What I aim to offer is the right balance of support and challenge - which may be different at different times - to help you get through the difficult times and to move forward.
+Therapy provides a confidential space in which you can talk openly about your situation in a way that you often cannot do with family or friends, and in which we can reflect together on your experience and the feelings involved.
+It is often necessary to face painful feelings in order to bring about a deeper healing.
+My approach is not about giving advice or one-size-fits-all techniques, or about trying to cheer you up.
+What I aim to offer is the right balance of support and challenge - which may be different at different times - to help you understand yourself better, get through the difficult times, and be better able to fulfill your potential.